 The ribbed galvanized metal planters are from Rejuvenation.
 I get a lot of questions asking if they have drainage holes.
 They do not.
 I use liners inside planters so that when I water the pants, the water drains inside the planter and not on the porch.
 If I had these planters on the pea gravel by the side door all the time…then yes, I could add a drainage hole, and it would drain into the pea gravel.
 But I move these planters around and will eventually use them all on the porch again.
 I use bricks, upside-down bowls, and all sorts of things to give the liner a little height inside the planter.

 Emtek Door Hardware in Matte Black

-We used Emtek throughout our house for door hardware and in our kitchen and bathrooms.
-It is available at most building supply stores and they have a dealer search on their website.
-We love Emtek for the quality, style and affordability.
-The dip-dyed stool was a last minute addition.
+We used Emtek throughout our house for door hardware, kitchen, and bathrooms.
+It is available at most building supply stores, and they have a dealer search on their website.
+We love Emtek for its quality, style, and affordability.
+The dip-dyed stool was a last-minute addition.
 I have the stools from Serena & Lily all over the house.
-We use them in bathrooms, in bedrooms next to a chair as a small side table or to hold a plant.
-They are perfect to hold your cup of coffee…or a stack of pumpkins.
+We use them in bathrooms, bedrooms next to a chair as a small side table, or to hold a plant.
+They are perfect for holding your cup of coffee…or a stack of pumpkins.

 When we first bought this house, the side area along the driveway was in terrible shape.
 It’s actually the exterior door to the basement.
 I saw it as an opportunity to make it look like a welcoming entryway.
 The first thing we did was clear the weeds and put down pea gravel.
 We painted the small cement pad using Sherwin Williams Porch & Floor Enamel.
-We made a simple bench that I talked about in this post.
 The Industrial Guard Sconce is from Barn Light Electric.
 We add seasonal plants to make it a focal point as you pull into the driveway.
 Every time I see it, it brings me joy!
 Isn’t that how you want to feel when you pull into the driveway?

 apple crumble (gluten free + vegan)